reimagined/resolve/docs/api-reference.md

 ### dispose

-Forcefully disposes all unmanaged resources provided by this connector.
+Dispose of all unmanaged resources provided by this connector.

 #### Example